bluemix/Customer-Chat/README.md

 Currently, we live in the ChatGPT/LLMs era, which not only serve customer inquires, but also shaping how we interact with our devices and even the Web in general.
 My opinion regarding enhancements to chat software solutions or any other software solution in general, is to respond _fast_ and _accurate_.
-Being _fast_ is a broad criteria to achieve, but that is always a competitive advantage for companies that to work for.
+Being _fast_ is a broad criteria to achieve, but that is always a competitive advantage for software to look for.

 The basic functionality of this Chat can be enhanced for a better user experience, both for the visitor and the customer agent.
 Sure, Odoo Live Chat is way advanced than this, and it almost fulfills most users demands.
-But, from my side, and in addition to the Odoo Live Chat functionality, I would include AI models to help the visitors about that they need, and automate replies to a certain degree (some cases require customer agent intervention).
+From my side, and in addition to the Odoo Live Chat functionality, I would include AI models to help the visitors about that they need, and automate replies to a certain degree (some cases require customer agent intervention).
 The other enhancement I would like to include is integrating it with a helpdesk system or with a CRM (as mentioned above).